If you are interested in a thesis with us, please first check whether you fulfill the prerequisites.

 Come to our intake meeting

-We organize BSc thesis intake sessions bi-weekly.
-This is the moment where you meet the ORL thesis coordinator, students can ask questions, and the thesis coordinator will illustrate the main steps of the BSc thesis procedure.
+We organize master thesis intake sessions bi-weekly.
+This is the moment where you meet the ORL thesis coordinator, students can ask questions, and the thesis coordinator will illustrate the main steps of the whole thesis procedure.